VolteraInc/styx/README.md

-#v0.6.0
+#v0.6.1

 Double Sided
 - Introduced ability to do a 'Simple' or 'Aligned' print.
 - Simple prints allow you to print exactly where you want.
 - Aligned prints require you to locate 2 points on the circuit.
-(Identical to solder paste)
+(Identical to solder procedure)
-- If loading a bottom gerber file, print will automaticaly be mirrored.
+- If loading a bottom gerber file, print will automatically be mirrored.
 - Added a smarter algorithm for identifying the 2 points to locate.

 Gerber Processing
 - Rounded pads should now render properly.
-- Pads can now end in a line, instead of a square depending on size.
-This will reduce the amount of ink dispensed.
+- When filling pads, allow the innermost pass to be a line, instead of forcing it to be a rectangle.
+This will reduce over-filling.
-- Software will detect enveloped pads (a small pad inside of a large one) and avoid double printing.
+- Detect and ignore fully enveloped pads (e.g. a small pad inside of a large one) to avoid double dispensing.
 - Improved handling of very small Eagle pads with rounded corners.
 - Fixed minor bug processing non-vector text from Altium Gerbers.